 romakoma/Shutterstock

-Again, not a true street but still a great spot for an autumn walk with many splendid autumn colours.
+Again, it is not a true street, but it is still a great spot for an autumn walk, and the autumn colours are splendid.

 Foster Avenue in Joyce Collingwood